10 Ways to Reduce Workplace Stress

 Unmatched values

-• When we find our personal values and workplace values in conflict, it largely affects our ability to stay motivated and engaged and contributes to our level of stress.
+• When our personal and workplace values conflict, it largely affects our ability to stay motivated and engaged and contributes to our level of stress.
 If we feel we must set aside intrinsic values, invest in unsavoury resources, or cause societal harm to accomplish our work, the resulting stress can lead to burnout.

 How to tell the difference between stress & burnout.